 - the world’s food supplies should be distributed in an equitable way.

-The key elements of the right to food
+What are the key elements of the right to food?

 - adequately available,